AnyFetch/developers.anyfetch.com/guides/hello-universe.md

 ## Setting up
 Retrieve your token as described on the ["Hello world" tutorial](/guides/hello-world.html): `GET /token`.

-Keep it somewhere safe, as it will be your master token (you'll be able to delete content with it).
+Keep it somewhere safe, as it will be your master token (you'll be able to delete subcompanies with it).

 ## Use case
 ### View existing subcompanies